- What is an e-commerce search and how it works?

 Greater competitive advantage

 Search engines use algorithms to determine the relevance and quality of a website’s content, which signal that the website is providing valuable and relevant information to its users and improve the website’s position on the search engine results page.
+Shoppers will be able to find your e-shop faster, and with enhanced product discoverability thanks to search, you will be able to get ahead of your competitors.
+Once your customers find out they can rely on you for their shopping needs, they will be less likely to search for products elsewhere.

-E‑commerce search best practices
+15 e-commerce search best practices

 Searching for a product on an e-commerce website is one of the most common actions performed by users.
 It’s also one of the most important, as it helps them find what they are looking for and make a purchase decision.